ircam-ismm/dotpi/installing-a-raspberry-pi.md

 ![install-rpi-log](./assets/installing-a-raspberry-pi/dotpi-tools-install-rpi-log.png)

-After a while the system of the Raspberry Pi is prepared.
+After a while, the system of the Raspberry Pi is prepared.

 ```log
 2024-11-20 15:17:51 INFO: System prepared.